harshabn808/Rotten-Tomatoes/README.md

 * User sees loading state while waiting for movies API.
 * User sees error message when there's a networking error.
 * User can pull to refresh the movie list.
+* All images fade in (optional)
+* For the large poster, load the low-res image first, switch to high-res when complete (optional)
+* Customize the highlight and selection effect of the cell. (optional)
+* Add a tab bar for Box Office and DVD. (optional)

 **GIF WALKTHROUGH**